The Top 4 Features that a Successful Intranet Platform Needs

 Lastly, you’ve got to make sure you’re paying attention to what your employees are doing, and how it’s affecting the organization as a whole.
-You need to monitor what’s working, and what is not.
+You need to monitor which intranet features work, and which don’t.

-If you’re not measuring anything, you won’t be able to determine the ROI provided by your company intranet, nor will you be able to ensure you’re optimizing your tools for maximum efficiency and engagement.
+If you’re not measuring anything, you won’t be able to determine the ROI provided by your company intranet, nor will you be able to ensure you’re optimizing your intranet features for maximum efficiency and engagement.